 - Gestational sac.
 That’s the space around the developing embryo, which is filled with fluid.
-On the screen, it’ll look like a dark oblong or circular shape against the whitish background of the inside of your uterus.
+On the screen, it’ll look like a dark oblong, or a circular shape against the whitish background of the inside of your uterus.

 - Yolk sac.
 This is what gives your baby all the nutrients and oxygen they need until the placenta is formed.
 It looks like a small white bubble inside the gestational sac.

 - Fetal pole.
 That’s what the embryo is called at this very early stage of their development.
-It appears as a thick whitish area attached to the yolk sac.
+It looks like a thick whitish area attached to the yolk sac.